AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Introduction

-In this article, we motivate and discuss synthesising major threads of existing AutoML research into a general integrated framework.
+In this review, we focus primarily on the technical aspects of AutoML.
+Specifically, we motivate and discuss synthesising major threads of existing AutoML research into a general integrated framework.
 Unlike other published reviews, we also broaden the scope to capture adjacent research that has been, to date, barely or not at all associated with the AutoML label, particularly in recent scientific literature.
 In effect, the aim of this review is to help inspire the evolution of AutoML towards `autonomous machine learning' (AutonoML), where architectures are able to independently design, construct, deploy, and maintain ML models to solve specific problems, ideally limiting human involvement to task setup and the provision of expert knowledge.
+That does not mean that humans should be excluded from ML-based decision making, and there is certainly a necessary debate to be had about degrees of autonomy that are appropriate in various contexts.
+However, for the cases where society judges the benefits of automation outweigh the disadvantages, it is worth considering how AutonoML may be achieved.

-Importantly, we do not profess the optimality of any architecture.
+Importantly, we do not profess the optimality of any particular AutonoML architecture.
 Given the breadth and malleability of the field, it is unlikely that any one framework proposal will perfectly subsume all existing AutoML systems, let alone future advances.
 On the other hand, the merits and challenges of integration are best discussed with reference to concrete schematics.
-Thus, the literature review in this article is accompanied by the graduated development of a conceptual framework, exemplifying the potential interplay between various elements of AutonoML.
-As a necessity, Section~\ref{Sec:Basics} lays the initial groundwork for this example architecture by considering the fundamentals of ML, abstracting and encapsulating them as the lowest level of automatic operations.
+Thus, the literature survey in this monograph is accompanied by the graduated development of a conceptual framework, exemplifying the potential interplay between various elements of AutonoML.
+As a necessity, Section~\ref{Sec:Basics} lays the initial groundwork for this example architecture by considering the fundamentals of ML, abstracting and encapsulating them as the lowest level of automatic operations; this is where the `fit' and `predict' functionality displayed in Fig.~\ref{Fig:Solution} resides.

 The survey of AutoML begins in earnest within Section~\ref{Sec:CASH}, which discusses the role of optimisation in automating the selection of an ML model/algorithm and associated hyperparameters.
 Section~\ref{Sec:MCPS} then discards an assumption that the ML model need be monolithic, reviewing optimisation research for extended pipelines of data operators.
 This generalisation enables Section~\ref{Sec:NAS} to examine the optimisation of neural architectures specifically, while Section~\ref{Sec:Features} focusses on the pre-processing elements of an ML pipeline, exploring the automation of feature engineering.
 Subsequently, Section~\ref{Sec:Meta} investigates how model search can be upgraded by meta-knowledge, leveraging information from external ML experiments, while Section~\ref{Sec:Ensemble} identifies the importance of ensembles and discusses how their management can be mechanised.